Administration of Employee Engagement

 Historical analytics about the cohort will reflect the cohort's membership when the surveys were answered.
 Changes to membership of an existing cohort are "go forward" changes.
 Any newly added members' survey answers will contribute to the cohort's future scores and will not affect the cohort's past results.

-Note: In some cases, you might have wanted the analytics for an edited cohort to be re-calculated for past surveys.
-In that case, duplicate the cohort as a new cohort, and the duplicated cohort will process analytics for all the past surveys.
+Note: If you want analytics for an edited cohort to include past surveys, you can duplicate the cohort as a new one.
+This duplicated cohort will then process analytics for all previous surveys.